 Traditions may change as family dynamics shift.
 Divorce or remarriage may have become a reality in your family – maybe even for you, the retiree.
 Including “bonus” family in holiday traditions is important, as is adopting “new” traditions to help everyone feel more welcome.
 If this is a situation you find yourself in, reach out to your new or blended family members to come up with ideas on how to honor and celebrate your new relationship.
 How can the holidays be used to bring everyone closer together?

 Let’s face it – the holidays are splendid, but they also create a surfeit of trash.
 Wrapping paper, plastic toy shells, candy wrappers, food scraps … it’s estimated that we throw away 25% more trash during the holiday season than we do during the rest of the year.
 That’s approximately 1 million extra tons per week between Thanksgiving and New Year’s!
-Since many seniors end up minimizing their lifestyle during retirement, why not use this stage of life to turn over a new (green) leaf when it comes to holiday celebrating?
+Since many seniors end up minimizing their lifestyle during retirement, why not use this stage of life to turn over a new (green) leaf when it comes to holiday celebrations?
 Instead of using plastic or paper plates, consider using compostable dishes and reusable silverware.
 Or consider purchasing CO2 offsets instead of more traditional gifts.
 You can also shake up the gift-giving scene by giving handmade or recycled gifts that keep wrapping materials out of landfills.

 They say ‘tis better to give than to receive, and the holidays are the perfect time to give back to your community.
-Volunteer your time at a local soup kitchen, homeless shelter or other organization that helps to spread holiday cheer at this time.
+Volunteer your time at a local soup kitchen, homeless shelter, or other organization that helps to spread holiday cheer at this time.
 This can be a great new tradition to share with grandchildren and other young family members.

 Be loose with your celebrations.

 Who says that you have to celebrate holidays on the exact date?
-As families grow, move and shift, it can be a lot of headache to try and schedule celebrations on the “actual” day.
+As families grow, move and shift, it can be a lot of headaches to try and schedule celebrations on the “actual” day.
 Instead, take a loose approach and celebrate with your family when the time is convenient for you.
-Forget what the date says on the calendar – whether you celebrate on Christmas Eve, New Year’s Day or another time entirely, the holidays can be whenever you want them to be.
+Forget what the date says on the calendar – whether you celebrate on Christmas Eve, New Year’s Day, or another time entirely, the holidays can be whenever you want them to be.
 Remember, being with family and those you love are what’s most important, not the actual calendar date.

 Get away from it all.